Youth sports in the United States

 According to WinterGreen Research, the size of the U.S. youth sports market has grown 55 percent since 2010 and is a $15.3 billion market in 2017.
 In recent years, youth sports have become more expensive in the United States.
 The financial burden of organized sports has grown, and children from low-income families are less likely to participate.
 The single greatest predictor of whether a child will start playing organized sports young, is whether their household income exceeds $100,000 per year.

+A nationally representative 2024 parent survey by the Aspen Institute, Utah State University, and Louisiana Tech University found that U.S. families spent an average of $1,016 on a child's primary sport, 46 percent more than in 2019.
+Spending on the same child's additional sports averaged another $475, bringing total annual spending to nearly $1,500.

 Injuries have always been of concern in terms of sport but youth are much more susceptible to injury considering both their immature musculoskeletal system and increasingly high intensity training.
 According to the U.S. Centers for Disease Control, participation in organized sports is on the rise.
 Nearly 30 million children and adolescents participate in youth sports just in the United States.
 High school athletes account for an estimated 2 million injuries, 500,000 doctor visits, and 30,000 hospitalizations each year.
 The most common types of sports-related injuries among youth are sprains, muscle strains, bone or growth plate injuries, and overuse injuries.